We can offer early years role play equipment to nurseries and schools around the UK to help kids learn about imaginative play.

 Determining prices of items and grocery bills also allows this Pretend-Play activity to utilise children's mathematical and number skills through addition, counting, etc.

-Our local installers in Nottinghamshire NG2 5 can provide stages, shops and a range of other role-play equipment to ensure you get the very best from the activities.
+Our local installers in Armoy can provide stages, shops and a range of other role-play equipment to ensure you get the very best from the activities.

 On the surface, Pretend-Play might look like a simple interaction between children.
 In fact, it isn't because in actual fact, Pretend Play allows for children to practise and demonstrate their learning in the EYFS Prime and Specific Areas.

-For children, role-play is essentially learning through playing.
-It is a fun, because it allows children to get into character and act out a role or real life context, but is also a key component of a child's learning.
+For children, role-play is essentially learning through play.
+It is fun, because it allows children to get into character and act out a role or real-life context, but is also a key component of a child's learning.
 It is an active, social learning activity where kids can use role-play to reflect on and develop their knowledge of a topic.

 Children nearby one another can communicate and make decisions whilst they are in character, all of which allow them to take risks and explore different ideas and possibilities.